ATerriblePrivilege/skeletin-heroku-django/README.md

 skeletin-heroku-django-base
 ===========================

-A Simple Base Heroku Django Project with a RestFUL API and Authentication
+A Simple Base Heroku Django Project with a RestFUL API and Authentication and Less Compilation

 Instructions
 ------------